ramin0011/Judo-Xamarin/README.md

 ### Card payments

-Now that you've configured your SDK with your API Tokens and Secrets, you're ready to use the JudoSDKManager to process payments.
+Now that you've configured your SDK with your API Tokens and Secrets, you're ready to use the Judo instance to process payments.

-By calling the following with the SDK Manager, you'll invoke judo's UI to enter card data and submit the payment request:
+By calling the following with the SDK Manager (Judo.cs), you'll invoke judo's UI to enter card data and submit the payment request:

 ```csharp
 //Define a success block